AcheronProject/SharkPCB/README.md

 This is a project to make a freely available, open-source 40% keyboard Printed Circuit Board (PCB).
 The board is compatible with Planck plates and cases and supports three layouts: full grid, 1x2U spacebar and 2x2U spacebar.

-The gerber files also contain a plate file, from which a plate can be made of FR4 (the same material as the circuit board) in the same factory as the PCB itself.
+The gerber files also contain plate files, from which plates can be made of FR4 (the same material as the circuit board) in the same factory as the PCB itself.

 # Board preview (version 3.0.6)